Common Tansy: Identification and Removal

 Common tansy has been listed by watchdog groups as one of the worst invasive plants in North America.
 The sale of its seeds is prohibited in Montana and Wyoming.
 The plant itself is prohibited to be sold or grown in Colorado, Minnesota, Montana, Wyoming, parts of Washington state, and the Alberta and British Columbia provinces in Canada.

-Although common tansy prefers moist, humus-rich soils, it can grow in a wide range of soils, including dry, poor, and disturbed soils.
-It reproduces fast by seeds and rhizomatous roots, and once established, it forms a dense cover, choking out native vegetation that serves as food and shelter for native wildlife, thus affecting species diversity.
+Common tansy grows in full sun to part shade.
+Although it prefers moist, humus-rich soils, it can grow in a wide range, including dry, poor, and disturbed soils.
+It reproduces fast by seeds and rhizomatous roots.
+Once established, it forms a dense cover, choking out native vegetation that serves as food and shelter for native wildlife, thus affecting species diversity.
 One plant produces more than 2,000 seeds.
-Most of the seeds drop near the plant but they can also be dispersed by wind and water.
+Most seeds drop near the plant but can also be dispersed by wind and water.

 Because common tansy grows in dense patches, it can clog drainage ditches.
-It also has a detrimental effect on pastures, making them unfit for livestock, as common tansy is toxic to horses and cows.
-Because it grows so densely, the production of forage plants that livestock can feed on is greatly reduced.
+It also harms pastures, making them unfit for livestock, as common tansy is toxic to horses and cows.
+Because it grows so densely, the production of forage plants that livestock can feed on is significantly reduced.

 Common tansy plant with yellow button-like flowers and buds with ladybug closeup